submariner-io/submariner/README.md

 submariner-gateway (compiled as the binary `submariner-engine`) has a few controllers built into it that establish state.
 It is responsible for running/interfacing with Charon to establish IPsec tunnels, as well as updating local cluster information into the central broker to share information between clusters.

-submariner-gateway runs as a DaemonSet on the gateway labelled nodes and utilizes leader election to establish an active gateway node, which is used to facilitate IPsec tunnel connections to remote clusters.
+submariner-gateway runs as a DaemonSet on the gateway-labelled nodes and utilizes leader election to establish an active gateway node, which is used to facilitate IPsec tunnel connections to remote clusters.

 ## submariner-route-agent